mccurdyc/mrstudyr/README.md

 for the percentage of the total mutants to be analysed.
 The mrstudyr tools evaluates _x_ from 1% to 90% in increments of 10%.
 But, instead of randomly selecting the _x%_ from all of the mutants, the _x%_ is selected from each operator.

-The following is the list of operators: FKCColumnPairR, FKCColumnPairE, PKCColumnA, PKCColumnR, PKCColumnE, NNCA, NNCR, UCColumnA, CCNullifier, CCRelationalExpressionOperatorE, UCColumnE, CCInExpressionRHSListExpressionElementR.
+The following is the list of all operators: FKCColumnPairR, FKCColumnPairE, PKCColumnA, PKCColumnR, PKCColumnE, NNCA, NNCR, UCColumnA, CCNullifier, CCRelationalExpressionOperatorE, UCColumnE, CCInExpressionRHSListExpressionElementR.

 To perform **uniform random sampling across operators**:

 ```
-os_data <- analyse_across_operators(data)
+across_operators <- analyse_across_operators(data)
 ```

 Which should produce the following output:

 ```
-head(os_data)
+head(across_operators)

             schema    trial   percentage    reduced_numerator reduced_denominator original_numerator original_denominator reduced_time original_time reduced_mutation_score original_mutation_score
        CoffeeOrders     1          1                15                  16               1590                 1680          603         63716                 0.9375               0.9464286